Petergatsby/GleepostAPI/readme.md

 Event posts are strongly encouraged to set "event-time", which represents the time an event begins.
 This may be either RFC3339 or a unix timestamp.
 Event posts may also set an "title", to be used as a heading.

-example responses:
+Optionally, you can set “location-name” and/or “location-gps” to specify where an event will be occurring. example responses:
 (http 200)
 ```json